zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \oint_{A} \mathrm{max}(0, -\bm{n} \cdot \bm{n_i}) dA.
 $$

-The amount of incident power is then (c.f.
-Equations 16.3-16.5)
+The amount of incident power is then (cf. Equations 16.3-16.5)

 $$ \tag{16.37}
 	\Phi_i